Shopify/ruby-lsp/README.md

 ### With other editors

-See [editors](EDITORS.md) for community instructions on setting up the Ruby LSP.
+See [editors](EDITORS.md) for community instructions on setting up the Ruby LSP, which current includes Emacs, Neovim, Sublime Text, and Zed.

 The gem can be installed by doing
 ```shell